FARMING WHILE BLACK: AFRICAN DIASPORIC WISDOM FOR FARMING AND FOOD JUSTICE

 THE FARM LABOR DILEMMA: IMMIGRANT WORKERS ON NEW YORK FARMS

 Farmers struggling to find sufficient labor for their farms find that immigrant workers with farm backgrounds have the necessary skills and work ethic.
 But US immigration laws make hiring immigrant farmworkers complex and problematic.
-Hear the stories of a farmer who uses the H2A program, a farmer who hires direct, and a Mexican farmworker who will share why he came to the US and what it would take to make this work livable for him and his compatriots.
+Hear the stories of a farmer who uses the H2A program, a farmer who hires direct, and a farmworker who will share why he came to the US and what it would take to make this work livable for him and his compatriots.
 Come with your questions, let's talk about the solutions.

 CREATING PESTICIDE-FREE ZONES IN YOUR COMMUNITY